About

 Tyina (pronounced Ta-wa-na) Steptoe was born and raised in Houston, Texas, where she attended North Shore High School.
 She holds a Ph.D. in History and an M.A. in Afro-American Studies from the University of Wisconsin-Madison.
 She also earned a B.S. in Radio-Television-Film and a B.A. in History from the University of Texas at Austin.
 Currently, she is an associate professor of history at the University of Arizona in Tucson.

 Dr. Steptoe also hosts a weekly radio program called “Soul Stories” on 91.3 KXCI Tucson.
 The show explores the roots and branches of rhythm and blues music.
-(Click here to stream the most recent episodes.)
+(Stream the most recent episodes here.)

 Dr. Steptoe’s work focuses on race, gender, and culture in the United States.
-Her book, Houston Bound: Culture and Color in a Jim Crow City (University of California Press 2016), examines how the migration of black East Texans, Creoles of color, and ethnic Mexicans complicated notions of race in Houston between the 1920s and 1960s.
-Houston Bound has received awards from the Urban History Association, the Western History Association, and the Friends of the Texas Room at the Houston Metropolitan Research Center/Houston Public Library.
+Her most recent publication is the edited volume, Jim Crow: Voices from a Century of Struggle, 1876-1976 (2025).
+Her first book, Houston Bound: Culture and Color in a Jim Crow City (2016), examines how the migration of black East Texans, Creoles of color, and ethnic Mexicans complicated notions of race in Houston between the 1920s and 1960s.
+Houston Bound received awards from the Urban History Association, the Western History Association, and the Friends of the Texas Room at the Houston Metropolitan Research Center/Houston Public Library.

 Her public writing has been featured in publications and websites like TIME magazine, the Oxford American, Houston Chronicle, Campaign for the American Reader, The Presence of Others: Voices and Images That Call for Response, the Oxford African American Studies Center, and “What It Means to Be American,” a joint venture of Zócalo Public Square and the Smithsonian.
 Her academic articles have appeared in the Journal of African American History and the Journal of the West.